mongoose-os/mos/README.md

 $ sudo docker-compose up
 ```

-If you are running any firewall on your network or using EC2 instance - remember to add an exception to allow incmong conenction to the server on port 8000
+If you are running any firewall on your network or using EC2 instance - remember to add an exception to allow incoming conenction to the server on port 8000

-Run the buil from your loca machine:
+Run the build from your local machine:

 ```
 $ mos build --platfrom <YOUR PLATFORM HERE> --server http://IP:8000
 ```
-if you receive an error that files is too big - remove you local deps folder and launch build again.
-By default your machien will try to send to buidl server all teh files with libraries togetehr with the source code what makes the file pretty big.
-If you remove the local deps folder it will only send your soruce files and pull all necessery libraries remotely.
+If you receive an error that files is too big - remove you local deps folder and launch build again.
+By default your machien will try to send to build server all teh files with libraries together with the source code what makes the file pretty big.
+If you remove the local deps folder it will only send your source files and pull all necessery libraries remotely.

-Once the build is complete your newly built firmware will be send bak to your ./build/fw directory and is ready to be flash to your local device.
+Once the build is complete your newly built firmware will be send back to your ./build/fw directory and is ready to be flash to your local device.